MicrosoftDocs/dynamics-365-unified-operations-public/scm/production-control/register-material-consumption-hand-held-device.md

 ms.dyn365.ops.version: AX 7.0.0
 ---

-# Reporting material consumption with the mobile device
+# Register material consumption using a mobile device
 This topic describes a workflow that enables registration of raw material consumption in production by using a handheld device.

 Introduction